Gozargah/Marzban/app/templates/singbox/README.md

 ```
 Now, restart your Marzban and enjoy.

-If you have already changed your env variables and you want to just update the template files, there is no need to restart Marzban.
+If you have already changed your env variables, and you want to just update the template files, there is no need to restart Marzban.

 ## Docs
 you can use sing-box official documentation to find out how to modify template files